VechorkoTetyana/ChangePicture/README.md

 # ChangePicture
-Pictures have to change one to another
+Pictures have to be changed one to another